SaturdaySans/SaturdaySans/README.md

 # 💫 About Me:
-Im a J1 student studying in Singapore, passionate in Devops & Cybersecurity :D!
+A J1 student studying in Singapore, passionate in Devops & Cybersecurity :D!
 I enjoy ricing & experimenting with my arch server as a hobbyist~

 Learning:
 - Advanced Kubernetes -- Helm, Ingress, scaling, persistence
-- Service Meshing with Istio & Admiral (Multi-cluster Ops)
+- Service Meshing with Istio & Admiral
 - Provisioning with Terraform

 Exploring: